santi34mg/fib/README.md

 # Fiber

-This is a compiler project for Fiber, a language designed for performance, clarity, and control.
+This is a compiler project for fib, a language designed for performance, clarity, and control.
-The goal is to create a language and toolchain that combines low-level control with safer abstractions, ownership models, and ergonomics suited for systems programming and backend development.
+The goal is to create a language and toolchain that combines low-level control with safer abstractions and ergonomics suited for systems programming and backend development.

-The compiler, called Fiberc, is written in Rust but aims to be self-hosted.
+The compiler, called fibc, is written in Rust but aims to be self-hosted.

 ## Current Status

-At this stage, the compiler can read source files and tokenize input code into a stream of tokens.

-The project is under active development and meant for learning, experimentation, and laying the groundwork for a modern systems programming language.
+The compiler frontend is advancing with support for expressions, variable declaration statements, function declarations, and returns.
+The current compiler backend lowers to LLVM IR, although a multi-backend strategy is planned for the future (like Zig with LLVM and in house backend).

-## Code quality
+## Code quality and performance

 I will admit that this is not the best Rust out there.
-Too many clones and Box.

-I am just doing that in order to keep the program simpler and move faster to a point where the language can host itself and Rust is no longer needed.
-If that point is reached, I will probably keep the Rust version in its own branch for anyone who wants to support/refactor it.
+The Rust version of the compiler aims to be a bootstrap, therefore, performance and code quality is not an objective.

 ## Getting Started

-TODO: fill in the getting started section of main README.

-### Compile a `.fib` source file:

-Currently, this will tokenize the input and print tokens to stdout as a debugging step.
+You can clone the repo and compile the whole toolchain using `cargo install --path cli`.
+This will leverage cargo in order to install the toolchain.

+Then, use `fiber init <path>` to initalize a project, cd into it and run `fiber compile` in order to produce a binary.

 ## Contributing